-This is the easiest to understand buyer’s guide to LED grow lights that you’ll ever read.
+This is the easiest to understand, and most comprehensive buyer's guide to LED grow lights that you'll ever read.

-Today you’re going to learn which 5 LED grow lights deserve a spot in any growing setup, and which one of the 5 best LED grow lights deserves a spot in your growing setup.
+Today you're going to learn which 5 LED grow lights deserve a spot in any growing setup, and which one of the 5 best LED grow lights deserves a place in your growing-setup.

 The best part?